ISPRA-BIO-ACAS/annali-idrologici/README.md

 ## Citation

 Each GitHub release is automatically archived by **Zenodo** and assigned a persistent DOI.
+Please cite as well the publication describing this work (more information will be here available, currently under prepraration).

 ### Dataset (ISPRA BIO-ACAS)